Dilbert66/VirtualKeypad-Vista/README.md

- # Virtual Keypad for the Honeywell Vista alarm systems (esp32)
+ # Virtual Keypad for the Honeywell Vista alarm systems using an ESP32

  This sketch provides a virtual keypad web interface using the esp32 as a standalone web server using AES encrypted web socket communications.
 All keypad functionality provided as well as zone display.